ivoinov/project_recommendations/README.md

 │
 └── data_processing/        # Scripts for data processing and machine learning model training.
     └── train_model.py      # Script for training the recommendation model.
+├── requirements.txt        # List of project dependencies for easy replication.
 ```

 ## Installation